 filename The name of the file to be read.

-Type:optional.
-Specified as: a character variable containing a valid file name, or -, in which case the default input unit 5 (i.e. standard input in Unix jargon) is used.
-Default: -.
+Specified as: a character variable containing a valid file name, or \neg , in which case the default input unit 5 (i.e. standard input in Unix jargon) is used.
+Default: \neg .

 a the sparse matrix read from file.
-Type:required.
-Specified as: a structured data of type psb_Tspmat_type.